AnanyaNunna/Game-of-Life/README.md

 # Game-of-Life
 SE CS510

-In order to run this program , you need to install Active tcl interpreter in your system.
+In order to run this program , you need to install Active tcl interpreter in your local system.
 The program can be run by typing > tclsh game_of_life.tcl (on the command line) Sample program run: